jessonfoo/p001/week_1/5_Wireframing/readme.md

 ## Learning Objectives
-1. Contemplate how designers do their work
-2. Understand what wireframing is and why it's useful
+- Apply the process used by designers
+- Explain wireframing
+- Identify the benefits of wireframing
-3. Wireframe an existing website
+- Wireframe an existing website

 ## Purpose